Lucash123321/market-place/README.md

 # Market-place
-The internet service for creating supplies advertisments.
-Users can create advertisments, rate supplies and communicate with each other to sell and buy supplies.
+The social network for communicating with other users through posts, messages and comments to posts.

 # Launch project in the dev-mode
 - Create and activate virtual environment